nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing All Weddings: `list-wed` / `lw`

-You can now view all weddings in the order they were added in!
+You can now view all weddings in the order they were added.

 Format: `list-wed` / `lw`